AxelUser/aoc-2021/README.md

 part boils down to the fact that you need to compute sums of units per command and compute final value.
 When I've been implementing in that way I've learned cool [`groupingBy`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/grouping-by.html) function, that creates groping iterator instead of materializing map.

+# Day 3

+In part 1 you can compute second value just inverting the first one, used bitwise operators in Kotlin.
+For the second part I was thinking about prefix tree, however it wasn't needed at all and task was solved with recursive DFS.